Capital One Venture Card

 VENTURE VS. VENTUREONE

 The Capital One Venture Rewards Card is free for the first year but has a $59 annual fee thereafter (with its rewards structure, you’d need to spend about $3,000 a year on the card to break even with the annual fee).
 At around $8,000 spent per year, the Venture Card begins to be more rewarding than the VentureOne card.
-As of the last update (December 2013) the card has a variable APR between 13.9 and 20.9 percent depending on your credit.
+As of the last update (January 2015) the Venture card has a variable APR between 13.9 and 20.9 percent depending on your credit.

-There’s also a no-fee version of the card: the Capitol One VentureOne Rewards Credit Card — which offers similar benefits but pays only 1.25 miles rewards per dollar spent.
-The VentureOne Rewards card offers a slightly lower regular APR (between 11.9 and 19.9 percent) and a 0 percent introductory APR on purchases until December 2014.
+There’s also a no-fee version of the card: the Capital One VentureOne Rewards Credit Card — which offers similar benefits but pays only 1.25 miles rewards per dollar spent.
+The VentureOne Rewards card offers a slightly lower regular APR (between 11.9 and 19.9 percent) and a 0 percent introductory APR on purchases until February 2016.
 (The Venture Card, by contrast, offers no introductory teaser APR).

 If you spend more than $1,000 each month and pay your balance in full every single month, the Venture Card will pay off despite the annual fee.
 If you spend less than that or even sometimes carry a balance from month to month, consider the VentureOne Card or another card with no fee and low interest.